+The installation graphically charts and then musically depicts the rise & fall of annual U.S. arms exports.
 The flute’s aural response is based upon a value judgment.
-It is programmed to play a somber melody for every rise in arms exports and a celebratory, upbeat tune for every year the arms exports drop.
-Created from instruments of both destruction and harmony, The Last Gun is a commentary on the excesses of the technological age and the exploits of war.
+It is programmed to play a somber melody for every rise in arms exports and an upbeat tune for every year the arms exports drop.